JesseWebDotCom/webtrees-theme-modern/README.md

 ## Installation
 * Download and unzip the release package.
-* Place the jessewebdotcom-theme-modern folder inside modules_v4 folder of your webtrees installation.
+* Place the webtrees-theme-modern folder inside modules_v4 folder of your webtrees installation.

 ## Upgrading
-To upgrade an existing installation of the theme, simply replace the jessewebdotcom-theme-modern folder inside the modules_v4 folder with the new one.
+To upgrade an existing installation of the theme, simply replace the webtrees-theme-modern folder inside the modules_v4 folder with the new one.

 ## Configuration